InsightEdu: Mobile Discord Bot Management and Analytics for Educators: Introduction

 The remainder of this paper is organized as follows.
 Section~\ref{RW} surveys educational chatbots and mobile EdTech design.
-Section~\ref{sec:system_architecture} details the \textit{InsightEdu} system architecture and implementation, covering the SwiftUI iOS client, the py-cord Discord bot, the Flask REST API, the communication protocol, security and permissions, repository structure, and deployment topology.
+Section~\ref{sec:system_architecture} details the \textit{InsightEdu} system architecture and implementation.
 Section~\ref{E} describes the study design, tasks, and metrics used to assess technical performance and usability.
 Section~\ref{R} reports quantitative efficiency, error rates, and latency.
 Section~\ref{D} reflects on implications for educational technology, architectural lessons, limitations, and future research directions.
-Finally, Section~\ref{C} summarizes contributions and outlines avenues for extending \textit{InsightEdu}.
+Finally, Section~\ref{C} concludes the paper.